CLAY RISEN

 Risen is a staff editor at The New York Times; previously he worked as an assistant editor at The New Republic and the managing editor of Democracy: A Journal of Ideas.
 He has written for numerous national magazines and newspapers, including The Atlantic, Smithsonian, Fortune, The Oxford American, Garden and Gun, Inc., Men's Journal, Popular Science, and The New York Times Magazine.

 Clay Risen lives in Brooklyn with his wife and two children.
-His latest book, Red Scare: Blacklist, Mccarthyism and the Making of Modern America, will be published by Scribner in March 2024.

-Red Scare: Blacklists, McCarthyism, and the making of modern america
+Red Scare: Blacklists, McCarthyism, and the making of modern America

 As relevant as it is comprehensive, Red Scare tells the story of McCarthyism and the Red Scare—based in part on newly declassified sources—by an award-winning writer of history and New York Times reporter.